Pairc Estate buyout: Crofters offered public funding

 But the crofters have agreed to take up Mr Lomas' offer to negotiate the purchase of almost all the land.

-Mr Lomas was challenging the hostile buy-out.'Ambitious target'
+Mr Lomas was challenging the hostile buy-out.

 The deal should bring an end to court action and also the uncertainty of fresh legal wrangling.

 Environment Secretary Paul Wheelhouse said: "This funding means the community truly are masters of their own destiny.